aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.tables/preferredwidth/_index.md

 ## PreferredWidth class

 Represents a value and its unit of measure that is used to specify the preferred width of a table or a cell.
+To learn more, visit the [Working with Tables](https://docs.aspose.com/words/cpp/working-with-tables/) documentation article.

 ```cpp
 class PreferredWidth : public System::Object